A lot or a little?

-SOME LIKE IT HOT is one of the wildest farces ever filmed, but it has a lot of heart as well, with brilliant performances by all three stars.
-Monroe is heartbreakingly vulnerable as Sugar, explaining that she always gets "the fuzzy end of the lollypop."
+This is one of the wildest farces ever filmed, but it has a lot of heart as well, with brilliant performances by all three stars.
+Monroe is heartbreakingly vulnerable as Sugar in Some Like It Hot, explaining that she always gets "the fuzzy end of the lollypop."
 Joe must become someone else in order to learn the truth about Sugar (who would never have confided in a man) and about himself (as he sees the consequences of his exploitive behavior and feels what it is like to have men try to force their attentions on him).
 Jerry, hilariously, turns out to be as suggestible as a woman as he was as a man.
 As himself, he ends up going along with whatever Joe tells him.
 In women's clothes, he starts to think of himself as a woman.
 The scene where he tells Joe he and Osgood are engaged is a classic.

-Families can talk about how the characters change from their experiences.
+Families can talk about how the characters change from their experiences in Some Like It Hot.
 How does Joe change, and what makes him change?
 What does he learn from being dressed as a woman?
 How do Joe and Jerry react differently to dressing as women?
 How does Sugar behave differently with "Junior" and "Josephine"?

 How does the movie present drinking?
 Do you think the characters drink too much?
 Does their behavior seem realistic/believable?
 Are there consequences for what they do?